MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/dmacc-csp.md

 <!-- Device-{AccountUID}-AAuthPref-Description-Begin -->
 <!-- Description-Source-DDF -->
 Specifies the application authentication preference.
 Supported values: BASIC, DIGEST.
 If this value is empty, the client attempts to use the authentication mechanism negotiated in the previous session if one exists.
 If the value is empty, no previous session exists, and MD5 credentials exist, clients try MD5 authorization first.
-If the criteria are not met then the client tries BASIC authorization first.
+If the criteria aren't met then the client tries BASIC authorization first.
 <!-- Device-{AccountUID}-AAuthPref-Description-End -->

 <!-- Device-{AccountUID}-AAuthPref-Editable-Begin -->